a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-3.md

 ## Checkpoint

 Once again, we only implemented a small number of features from the requirements list.
 It's not too surprising if you realize we only created one of the four `auth_ns` endpoints in this section.
-I think we have fully satisfied one requirement (<span class="italics requirements">New users can register by providing an email address and password</span>), and partially satisfied one more (<span class="italics requirements">JWT is sent in access_token field of HTTP response after successful authentication with email/password</span>) since the JWT is sent in the registration and login response:
+I think we have fully satisfied one requirement: <span class="italics requirements">New users can register by providing an email address and password</span>, and partially satisfied one more since the JWT is sent in the registration and login response: <span class="italics requirements">JWT is sent in access_token field of HTTP response after successful authentication with email/password</span>.

 <div class="requirements">
   <p class="title">User Management/JWT Authentication</p>